A-Level History World War 2 Revision Notes

 Master A-Level History World War 2 using simple revision notes, key facts and practice questions — all generated by AI for your exam.

-World War II was a global conflict that lasted from 1939 to 1945, involving the majority of the world's nations.
+World War II was a global conflict that lasted from 1939 to 1945, involving most of the world's nations.
 It was marked by significant events such as the Holocaust, the use of atomic bombs, and the establishment of the United Nations.

 Key Concepts

-• 1The causes of World War II include the Treaty of Versailles, economic instability, and the rise of totalitarian regimes.
+- 1The causes of World War II, including the Treaty of Versailles and economic instability

 Simple Explanation